Week

 Most

-people are limited on time in the morning, but it is easy to prepare a low fat
+people are limited on time in the morning, but

-breakfast that will keep your hunger at a minimum so you will not overeat at lunch.
+will keep your hunger at a minimum so you will

 Smoothies

-are a great way to get the nutrients you need in the morning.
-Bring out your blender
+are a great way to get the nutrients you need

-and get ingredients ready the night before.
-This banana mocha Cappuccino smoothie
+ingredients ready the night before.
+This banana

-bloodstream and provides long lasting energy.
+into the bloodstream and provides long lasting

 Banana